 There may be spoilers in the rest of the review

-Scene of the Movie – The final battle.
+Scene of the Movie – Make a deal.

 That Moment That Annoyed Me – We don’t get to learn enough about the other creatures that could be in the world.